Frequently Asked Questions

 This series was inspired by the Ramayana.
 What exactly does that mean?

-This series is a completely new story written as a modern, global continuation of the ancient Indian epic.
+This series is a completely new multi-cultural story written as a modern, global continuation of the ancient Indian epic.
 It is *not* a re-telling of the ancient story, nor is it limited to referencing the Ramayana, as several of the primary heroines are incarnations of Shakti's forms, and the primary arc is focused on the demon Kali and the Kali Yuga transition, referenced in the Kalki, Vishnu, and Padma Puranas.
 The premise of the series is that many of the main characters in the Ramayana did not die at the end of the epic, and they have continued on, fighting secret battles between darkness and light in an increasingly global context for the last several thousand years.
 Certain characters, such as Vibhishana and Hanuman, who are considered “Chiranjivi” (immortal beings who remain on Earth to guide humans), have fulfilled their sacred duties since ancient times, changing their tactics as the world changes around them to maximize their effectiveness, while the human avatar characters, including Rama and Sita, have been continuously reincarnated.
 Rama maintains all of his memories throughout that process, but Sita does not.
 And thus, the modern story begins.

 This series addresses many controversial topics.
 How is that related to the Ramayana?